tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/apimanagement/ApiManagementREST/API-Management-REST.md

 ---
 # Direct management API Management REST API

 Azure API Management provides a direct management REST API for performing operations on selected entities, such as users, groups, products, and subscriptions.
-This reference provides a guide for working with the direct management API Management REST API.
+The direct management API can bypass certain [limits](../azure-resource-manager/management/request-limits-and-throttling.md#subscription-and-tenant-limits) of the Azure Resource Manager-based API, such as request throttling.

 >[!IMPORTANT]
 >This section describes how to access the direct management API Management REST API.
 This API has a different [authentication mechanism](./Azure-API-Management-REST-API-Authentication.md) than Azure Resource Manager and uses a different base URL.